wingedkiwi/ubuntu-baseimage/README.md

  * Removes sshd service as it is not essential (see [nsenter](https://blog.docker.com/tag/nsenter/)).

-This image introduces backward-incompatible changes to [phusion/baseimage-docker](https://github.com/phusion/baseimage-docker).
+_ubuntu-baseimage_ introduces backward-incompatible changes to [phusion/baseimage-docker](https://github.com/phusion/baseimage-docker).

-## The problems this image tries to solve
+## The problems _ubuntu-baseimage_ tries to solve

 Even though [phusion/baseimage-docker](https://github.com/phusion/baseimage-docker) claims that it _does everything right_, it still leaves us with some unsolved problems: